Shahid718/Programming-Phase-field-in-Fortran/model_B/cahn_hilliard/README.md

 ![Output](images/Fortran_ch_output.PNG)

 **The compute time may vary**
 * The expected dislin plot of evolution is given below.
-The exact picture may vary since we are using subroutine random numbers.
+The exact picture may vary since we are using subroutine `call random_numbers()`.
 * The figure is shown on the console and is not saved.

 ![Output](images/Fortran_ch_dislin.PNG)